 The Haunting (1999) Synopsis

-Three insomniacs are invited to an ornate and creepy mansion to participate in quack medical study conducted by Dr. David Marrow.
+Three insomniacs are invited to an ornate and creepy mansion to participate in a quack medical study conducted by Dr. David Marrow.
 Before long, all experience terrifying supernatural activities.
-One of the participants, Eleanor Vance, soon also inexplicably connects with the mansion.
+One of the participants, Eleanor Vance, soon inexplicably connects with the mansion too.
 In the process, realizing she might have a dark connection with the mansion’s original owner.

 A while ago, I wrote a long listicle on notorious locations in horror movies.
 Hill House was naturally one of the entries.